Hairfax Atlantic

 Male pattern baldness is the gradual thinning and eventual loss of hair.
 It generally starts in the temporal region of the scalp (receding hair line), followed by the vertex (crown area), then the frontal region (between temporal and vertex areas).

+As the condition progresses, the person will eventually lose hair in all regions except the occipital, or the very back of the head.
 Although the name seems gender-specific, male pattern baldness affects both men and women.
 In women, however, thinning tends to happen more uniformly over the entire top of the scalp.

 Why doesn’t the hair at the back of the head fall out?